deannguyen9xyz/Li-ion-RUL-Prediction/README.md

 Script 2: 02_correlation.py => Mathematically prove which physical parameters drive the aging process.

-Script 3: 03_curve_fitting.py => Use fitting curve to estimate total life based on the capacity trend.

-Script 4: 04_machine_learning.py => Train an ML model to predict RUL for an unseen battery.
+Script 3: 03_machine_learning.py => Train an ML model to predict RUL for an unseen battery.

 ---
 ## 📊 Conclusion